-The 2022 Series D Bonds are being issued as indexed floating rate obligations bearing interest at a floating rate based on an interest rate index as described herein, payable on the dates set forth on the inside cover pages of this Official Statement.
-The 2022 Series D Bonds are subject to redemption as set forth herein.
-The 2022 Series D Bonds are subject to tender at the option of the holder thereof and mandatory tender at the option of the Corporation as set forth herein.
-The Corporation will be obligated to pay the Purchase Price of 2022 Series D Bonds subject to tender for purchase and not remarketed only from monies available from and held under the General Resolution.
+The 2023 Series B Bonds are being issued initially in a Term Rate Term and will bear interest during such Term Rate Term at the fixed rate and payable on the dates set forth on the inside cover pages of this Official Statement.
+The 2023 Series B Bonds are subject to mandatory tender (including at the option of the Corporation) and are subject to redemption, all as set forth herein.
+The Corporation will be obligated to pay the Purchase Price of 2023 Series B Bonds subject to mandatory tender for purchase and not remarketed only from monies available from and held under the Resolutions.
 No liquidity facility has been obtained to fund such obligation.
-See "DESCRIPTION OF THE 2022 SERIES D BONDS."
+See "DESCRIPTION OF THE 2023 SERIES B BONDS."

-The Bank of New York Mellon, located in New York, New York, is the Trustee with respect to the 2022 Series C-1 Bonds, the 2022 Series C-2 Bonds, the 2022 Series C-3 Bonds and the 2022 Series D Bonds (collectively, the "2022 Bonds").
+The Bank of New York Mellon, located in New York, New York, is the Trustee with respect to the 2023 Series A-1 Bonds, the 2023 Series A-2 Bonds, the 2023 Series A-3 Bonds and the 2023 Series B Bonds (collectively, the "2023 Bonds") and the 2022 Series G Bonds.

-The 2022 Bonds will be issued in book-entry form only and, when issued, will be registered in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC").
-Interest on and principal of the 2022 Bonds will be payable by the Trustee to Cede & Co., as nominee of DTC, which will, in turn, remit such principal and interest to DTC Direct Participants for subsequent disbursement to the Beneficial Owners.
-Purchasers of the 2022 Bonds will not receive physical delivery of bond certificates.
-The 2022 Bonds will not be transferable or exchangeable, except for transfer to another nominee of DTC or otherwise as described herein.
+The 2023 Bonds and the 2022 Series G Bonds will be issued or were issued, as applicable, in book-entry form only and, when issued, will be registered in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC").
+Interest on and principal of the 2023 Bonds and the 2022 Series G Bonds will be payable by the Trustee to Cede & Co., as nominee of DTC, which will, in turn, remit such principal and interest to DTC Direct Participants for subsequent disbursement to the Beneficial Owners.
+Purchasers of the 2023 Bonds and the 2022 Series G Bonds will not receive physical delivery of bond certificates.
+The 2023 Bonds and the 2022 Series G Bonds will not be transferable or exchangeable, except for transfer to another nominee of DTC or otherwise as described herein.
 See "BOOK-ENTRY ONLY SYSTEM."

-The 2022 Bonds are being issued, when combined with other available monies, to finance directly or indirectly construction and permanent mortgage loans for certain developments, to refund certain outstanding bonds of the Corporation and to finance other corporate purposes of the Corporation.
-Payment of the principal or Redemption Price or Purchase Price, as applicable, of and interest on the 2022 Bonds will be secured by the Revenues and assets pledged to such payment, including, without limitation, certain payments to be made under or with respect to the Mortgage Loans, and monies and/or Cash Equivalents held under the Debt Service Reserve Account.
-The 2022 Bonds are being issued on a parity with and shall be entitled to the same benefit and security as other Bonds issued and to be issued under the General Resolution (other than Subordinate Bonds).
+The 2023 Bonds and the 2022 Series G Bonds are being issued or were issued, as applicable, when combined with other available monies, to finance directly or indirectly construction and permanent mortgage loans for certain developments.
+Payment of the principal or Redemption Price or Purchase Price, as applicable, of and interest on the 2023 Bonds and the 2022 Series G Bonds will be secured by the Revenues and assets pledged to such payment, including, without limitation, certain payments to be made under or with respect to the Mortgage Loans, and monies and/or Cash Equivalents held under the Debt Service

+Reserve Account.
+The 2023 Bonds and the 2022 Series G Bonds are being issued or were issued, as applicable, on a parity with and shall be entitled to the same benefit and security as other Bonds issued and to be issued under the General Resolution (other than Subordinate Bonds).
+Payment of the principal or Redemption Price or Purchase Price, as applicable, of and interest on the 2023 Series B Bonds will also be secured by certain accounts securing only the 2023 Series B Bonds.